Spouse of the President of the Republic of Finland

 Jenni Haukio’s hobbies include literature, sports, outdoor activities, photography, house plants, gardening and Finnish design.
 She is interested in and works to promote Finnish cultural heritage, the wellbeing of children and adolescents, equality policies, nature and the environment, animal rights, war veteran issues, and the arts.

 Jenni Haukio married Sauli Niinistö in 2009.
 They have a son, Aaro, who was born in February 2018.
-Their family also includes Lennu, a Boston Terrier.

 As the spouse of the President of the Republic, Haukio works actively in patronising several major organisations such as UNICEF Finland, Save the Children Finland and the Mannerheim League for Child Protection.